Gauravhcu2022/Qt_Speedometer/README.md

     ----Prerequisites<br>
     ----Installation<br>
     Usage<br>
-    Configuration<br>
-    License
+    Configuration

 </p>
 <h3>Introduction</h3>

 <p>The Speedometer Application is a Qt Quick project that provides a graphical representation of a speedometer.
 It includes features such as a needle indicating speed, left and right indicators with blinking functionality, accelerator and brake buttons, and the capability to reduce speed automatically.</p>
 <h3>Features </h3>
 <p>
-  Speedometer with a dynamic needle indicating speed.<br>
+ -- Speedometer with a dynamic needle indicating speed.<br>
-    Left and right indicators with blinking functionality.<br>
+ --   Left and right indicators with blinking functionality.<br>
-    Accelerator and brake buttons to control the speed.<br>
+ --   Accelerator and brake buttons to control the speed.<br>
-    Auto speed reduction by 0.5 km/h per second when the accelerator button is released.</p>
+ --   Auto speed reduction by 0.5 km/h per second when the accelerator button is released.</p>